Probesys/bileto/docs/developers/dependencies.md

 - you should check the changelog of the dependencies that you are updating;
 - it should be fine to update the patch and minor versions in a batch;
-- when upgrading to major versions, **always upgrade one dependency at at time;**
+- when upgrading to major versions, **always upgrade one dependency at a time;**
-- always restart the Docker containers after an update and verify the application is not broken;
+- always restart the Docker containers after an update and verify the application is not broken.

 ## Upgrade the Composer dependencies